miyakawataku/fluent-plugin-nsca/README.md

 Be aware that if the plugin output exceeds 512 bytes, it will be truncated.

-### Buffering option
+### Buffering

 The default value of `flush_interval` option is set to 1 second.
 It means that checks are sent for every 1 second.

 Except for `flush_interval`,
-the plugin uses default buffering options for buffered output plugins (defined in Fluent::BufferedOutput class),
+the plugin uses default options for buffered output plugins (defined in Fluent::BufferedOutput class).

-You can override the buffering options in the configuration.
+You can override buffering options in the configuration.
 For example:

 ```apache